akinaka-dd/Myo-ResUNet/README.md

 First, a convolutional neural network (CNN) was trained to classify local image patches using manually annotated regions obtained through visual inspection with a custom-built annotation tool.
 Next, the trained CNN was applied to entire images using a sliding-window approach with a fixed stride, and the resulting predictions were aggregated and interpolated to generate pseudo pixel-wise labels.
 Finally, these pseudo labels were used to train a ResNet50-UNet model, enabling end-to-end pixel-wise prediction of tissue types at the pixel level across the entire image.
+This approach reduces the need for dense manual annotation by leveraging pseudo-labeling techniques.

 1. **Patch-level classification**
 A CNN model was trained to perform patch-level classification using manually annotated image patches as training data.